 Kore Labs Limited (“Kore, “our”, “us,” or “we”) is a company registered in England and Wales with the registration number 10969092, and registered office at The Old Police Station, Whitburn Street, Bridgnorth, England, WV16 4QP

 Protecting data, privacy, and personal information is essential to us.
-This policy sets out the basis on which we process personal data (also referred to as “personal information” or “information“) and in connection with our Services.
+This notice sets out the basis on which we process personal data (also referred to as “personal information” or “information“) and in connection with our Services.

 Information we collect